The 'naked seed' of pygmy pine (Lepidothamnus laxifolius). Photo: John Braggins.

 The native conifers of New Zealand are all endemic, meaning they are not found anywhere else in the world.
 There are 18 native conifers in New Zealand and these belong to four families:

 Conifers are often referred to as softwoods as opposed to the flowering trees that are hardwoods.
-Most flowering trees do have harder wood than conifers but they are not absolute as some flowering trees do have soft wood.
+Most flowering trees do have harder wood than conifers but there are some exceptions.

 For more information see: